 While Gina still has goals and aspirations of repeating her Olympic performance, she has an intense love of sharing her passion for riding and training with others.
 She has been teaching since the age of 15, and finds helping others to achieve their goals as fulfilling as riding herself.
 She has coached several Young Riders to medals at the NAJYRC and excels at matching new horse and rider combinations.
 She enjoys teaching pony clubbers at the introductory levels and adult amateurs to be safe and confident as much as riders with ambitions to reach the top levels of the sport.

-Gina operates a full-service equestrian business in San Luis Obispo, CA – “Gold Medal Equestrian” – which offers training for all ages in Three-Day Eventing, show jumping, and dressage.
+Gina operates a full-service equestrian business in the Bay Area of CA – “Gold Medal Equestrian” – which offers training for all ages in Three-Day Eventing, show jumping, and dressage.
 She is a member of the USEF Eventing Technical Committee, USEF Hearing Committee, past Chairman of the USEA Professional Horsemen’s Council, a Pony Club national examiner, and Level IV USEA certified instructor.

 2008 Olympic Individual Silver Medal Eventing, Beijing

 2008 Chronicle of the Horse Overall Horsemen and Horse of the Year

 2007 Pan American Team Gold and Individual Bronze, Rio de Janeiro, Brazil

 2003 Bronze Medal World Cup Final, Pau, France